meridianarc/griptape-docs/docs/tutorial/wallet-support.md

 That's much nicer. **coinConvert** accepts `(value, decimals, 'humanm|machine', roundedToXDecimals)

-We don't need that balance there so we will just delete the whole thing.
-But we'll leave coinConvert import as we will need that later for sure.
+Okay that showed something, but we don't really need it so lets just delete `{{ balance }}` and the other useWallet stuff, and even mapState, we will need it again soon enough, but lets keep things clean.
+We will leave coinConvert though, as we always need that :🛹.

 **/src/App.vue**
 ```javascript {8, 15, 21-23}